Revisiting minimum description length complexity in overparameterized models: Ridge-based minimum description length complexity

 where we assume that $x_i$'s are drawn i.i.d. from the distribution $\nu$, and $\fstar \in \rkhs$, and use the notation $\v{(\fstar)}_1^n = (\fstar(x_1), \ldots, \fstar(x_n))\tp$.
 We also assume that $\noise[]\sim \mc N(0, \noisevar \mat I_n)$, so that $\pdist_\star = \mb{P}_{\fstar} = \mc{N}((\v{\fstar})_1^n, \sigma^2 \mat I_n)$.\footnote{We can relax this assumption (without altering the guarantees derived later) to the noise being zero mean, with variance $\noisevar$ and being uncorrelated with $\v{(\fstar)}_1^n$.} With this notation, we define MDL-COMP for the kernel setting as the optimal redundancy over the codes $\qsetker$ in the family~\eqref{eq:lnml_family_ker}:

 where $\kmat=(\kernel(x_i, x_j))_{j=1}^{n}$ denotes the kernel matrix at the observed covariates.
 Like in the linear setting, one can replace $\mb{P}_{\fstar}$ by an arbitrary generative model and MDP-COMP would continue to be a valid measure of complexity.
 But for the analytical derivations in the sequel we restrict our attention to generative models of the form~\eqref{eq:kernel_Generative_model} when dealing with kernel methods.
+Notably, unlike in \cref{eq:mdl_linear}, we do not add a codelength for $\lambda$ in \cref{eq:mdl_kernel_defn}.
+See